bbgit/bbgit.github.io/README.md

-### Conditions as of May 4, 2025 at 3:21:15 PM CDT
+### Conditions as of May 4, 2025 at 3:26:34 PM CDT

 Temperature: 53.30 &deg;F

 Feels like: 53.30 &deg;F

-Humidity: 93%
+Humidity: 94%

-Wind Direction: ESE
+Wind Direction: ENE

-Windspeed: 2.2 mph
+Windspeed: 0.4 mph

-Wind Gust: 2.9 mph
+Wind Gust: 0.7 mph

 ---